liborty/rstats/README.md

 ## Structs

 ### `struct MStats`
-holds the central tendency of `1d` data, e.g. some kind of mean or median, and its spread measure, e.g. standard deviation or MAD.
+holds the central tendency of `1d` data, e.g. some kind of mean or median, and its spread measure, e.g. standard deviation or 'mad'.

 ### `struct TriangMat`
 holds triangular matrices of all kinds, as described in Implementation section above.
 Beyond the usual conversion to full matrix form, a number of (the best) Linear Algebra methods are implemented directly on `TriangMat`, in module `triangmat.rs`, such as:

-* **Cholesky-Banachiewicz** matrix decomposition: M = LL' (where ' denotes transpose).
+* **Cholesky-Banachiewicz** matrix decomposition: M = LL' (where ' denotes the transpose).
 This decomposition is used by `mahalanobis`.
 * **Mahalanobis Distance**
 * **Householder UR** (M = QR) matrix decomposition

 Also, some methods implemented for `VecVecg` produce `TriangMat` matrices, specifically the covariance/comedience calculations: `covar` and `wcovar`.
-Their results are positive definite.
-Whenever this condition is satisfied, then the most efficient Cholesky-Banachiewics decomposition is applicable.
+Their results are positive definite, which makes the most efficient Cholesky-Banachiewics decomposition applicable.

 ## Quantify Functions